 Conversely, successful projects are an excellent way to gain positive publicity and reviews.
 These installations can help boost your reputation as a photovoltaic contractor and encourage word-of-mouth referrals.

-What Goes Into A Solar Feasibility Study?
+What Goes Into A Solar Feasibility Report?

 It entails conducting a site inspection (when necessary), selecting the preliminary solar components, and making basic electricity production estimates.
 For basic residential solar energy systems, this process can be relatively simple.